ErikBjare/ErikBjare.github.io/_wiki/importance-of-open-recommendation-systems.md

    - Which friends you stay in touch with.
    - Which topics you get exposure to.
    - Which articles you read, and which you don't.
+ - Which search results you see
  - Which ads you get served
- - Which search results you see

 The information you consume controls you, for better or worse.
-I'd argue that most people have a questionable information diet (I include myself here).
+I'd argue that most people have a questionable information diet (myself included).
 It gets worse when platforms that depend on your attention have control of what gets shown since they have an incentive to reinforce our bad habits.

 Social media has had a remarkable impact on society.
 There have certainly been positive effects such as the removal of gatekeepers and vastly decreased friction in communication and networking.
 However, it's pretty clear that it hasn't all been unicorns and rainbows, but what of it?